 Bond at Work

-Since 2015, Comal ISD voters have approved three school bond packages to address the district’s rapid growth and prepare schools for the future.
+Since 2015, Comal ISD voters have approved four school bond packages to address the district’s rapid growth and prepare schools for the future.

 In November 2021, voters approved $411.3 million for the construction of two new elementary schools, a new middle school, an HCCPHS replacement campus, new buses, land acquisition and infrastructure projects across the district.
 Also, $34.5 million was approved to fund teacher and student instructional technology.